jacebrowning/jacebrowning.info/about.md

 title: About
 ---

-Jace Browning builds, customizes, integrates, and teaches engineering software tools.
-He has worked on products in the embedded, mobile, and web space, but his expertise is systems programming, specifically in Python.
-Professionally, he focuses on quality assurance, automation, and process optimization.
+Jace Browning builds, customizes, and integrates tools that empower developers to ship quality code.
+He has worked on products in the embedded, mobile, and web space, but his expertise is test automation, specifically in Python.
+Professionally, he focuses on Quality Assurance, CI/CD, and Tools Engineering.
 In his free time, he enjoys contributing to open source and volunteering at local technology events.

 Browse his profiles: